Azawakh

 Interesting facts about the Azawakh

-These dogs have been companions to nomadic tribes for potentially thousands of years, serving as both guardians and hunters
+For thousands of years, these dogs have been loyal companions to nomadic tribes, serving as both guardians of the camp and swift hunters of gazelle and hare.

 FAQ